Abhilashayagyaseni/Creating-new-database-and-table/README.md

 # Creating-new-database-and-table

-Creating a database named Analysis in Mysql Workbence-
+Steps to create new database in Mysql Workbence-

 -Open MYSQL workbench
 -Right click in schemas